Value investing for income and growth

 Finding ten years of data

-There are various ways you can get hold of a company’s financial data for the past ten years.
-The obvious place to look would be the annual results, but that approach is very time consuming and any per share data, such as dividend per share, will not have been adjusted for share splits or share consolidations.
+There are various ways to get hold of a company’s financial results for the past ten years.
+The obvious place to look would be the company’s annual reports, but that approach is very time consuming and any per share data, such as dividend per share, will not have been adjusted for share splits or share consolidations.

-You could do this by hand, but my preferred approach is to get the ten years of data from a provider such as Morningstar or SharePad, at least initially, and to supplement that with the company’s official results documents if I decide to get into a more detailed analysis.
+You could correct for splits and consolidations by hand, but my preferred approach is to get ten years of data from a data provider such as Morningstar or SharePad, at least initially, and to supplement that with the company’s official results documents if I decide to get into a more detailed analysis.

-From now on I’ll assume you have access to all the required financial data, so let’s move on and analyse the dividend record of a company I purchased some years ago.
+From now on I’ll assume you have access to all the required financial data, so let’s move on and analyse the dividend record of a company I’m currently invested in.

 Looking for dividend payments in every one of the last ten years is a pretty simple test.
 Either a company made a dividend payment in every year or it didn’t.
-In Petrofac’s case it did, so at this stage it would still be a viable investment candidate.
+In Ted Baker’s case it did, so at this stage it would still be a viable investment candidate.

-Looking for earnings which consistently cover the dividend
+Looking for earnings which regularly cover the dividend

 Of course, dividends don’t appear out of thin air.
 A company first has to generate revenues and profits because without profits there can be no sustainable dividends, and without revenues there can be no profits.